ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 At a few well-defined points in the procedure, the Verifier behaviour will depend on the specific CoRIM profile.
 Each CoRIM profile MUST provide a description of the expected Verifier behavior for each of those well-defined points.

-The following text illustrates an example.
-In particular, it is expected that the cost associated with the initialisation phase can be amortised across multiple appraisals.
+In particular, it is expected that the resources used during the initialisation phase can be amortised across multiple appraisals.
-Implementers are free to do as they please, as long as the stated invariants are not broken.
+Verifiers claiming compliance with this specification must exhibit the same externally visible behavior as described here, they are not required to use the same internal data structures.

 In the following, if a MUST-level requirement is violated, the entire procedure is aborted.